-In addition, the Settlement Agreements expressly terminate all CBAs and other related agreements except for those that were assumed by third-party purchasers and which will remain in effect until the last employee is terminated or voluntarily resigns from the Debtors' employment.
-The Debtors will not incur any damages or liability from the termination and the continuation of the aforementioned CBAs does not constitute the assumption of an executory contract.
+In addition, the Settlement Agreements expressly terminate all CBAs and other related agreements except for those that were assumed by third-party purchasers and certain CBAs (as indicated in the 1199 and NYSNA Settlements Agreements ) will remain in effect until the last employee is terminated or voluntarily resigns from the Debtors' employment as more fully set forth in the 1199 and NYSNA Settlement Agreements.
+The Debtors will not incur any damages or liability from the termination and the continuation of the aforementioned CBAs does not constitute the assumption or rejection of an executory contract.